 Rising fuel costs aren’t the only challenge carriers face as a shortage of truck drivers is leaving some employers scrambling to find help.
 This shortage means there thousands of employment opportunities right now for drivers with professional CDL training.
 However, the fact that truck carriers are competing with each other to attract the best drivers with good pay and benefits, means the truck industry offers one of the nation’s top employment sectors.

-Now is the perfect time to launch a new career as a commercial truck driver and US Truck’s CDL training program can help make that happen.
-The instructors at US Truck Driving School are some of the best in the country with the expertise that is creating the kind of commercial truck drivers that carriers all across the country are looking for.
+US Truck is a national leader in training new professional truck driver and the school’s instructors are some of the best in the country with the expertise that is creating the kind of commercial truck drivers that carriers all across the country are looking for.
 The CDL training program at US Truck puts students at the top of the list for some of the best truck driving jobs in the country and is helping hundreds of jobseekers launch a new career in one of America’s fastest growing employment fields.

 Students of the CDL training program at U.S. Truck Driving School are put in the driver’s seat of their career path as many complete the program with multiple job offers and opportunities.
 The shortage of commercial drivers means that many professionally trained drivers have their pick as to which carrier they want to work for and what region of the country they want to work in.
 Professionally trained commercial truck drivers are in high demand and the trucking sector is one of the fastest growing industries in America.
 Truck carriers of all sizes are looking for more drivers and it’s a challenge that is actually holding the industry back from growing even more.